 So doing is you’re executing a task, deciding you are assigning an action.
 Delegating, you are assigning an outcome and designing you are creating a future.
 And so when you think about it, Mike says that there’s like an optimal four D mix for kind of how you spend your time.
 And I think it’s 80% doing 2% deciding 8% delegating and 10% designing.

-And so what you want to do is you want to track your time.
+What you want to do is to track your time.
 And so I use seven days as my window.
 And you want to kind of create a time analysis worksheet.
-And so what your job here is, to be honest with yourself, be honest with yourself.
+And so what your job here is, to be honest with yourself.
 And if you are on Facebook for six hours, write it down and don’t judge yourself.
 If you’re doing email triaged for seven hours, write it down, don’t judge yourself, but you have to identify where you are spending all of your time.
 So you can then focus on how do you create more time for the needle movers and how do you eliminate some of those time sucks or tasks that are diminishing returns.

-And so what I would recommend for all of you is read the book clockwork and then do the 40 mix and track your time for at least seven days and do it as accurately as possible.
-And what you’re tracking is the date.
-You do it, the activity itself, the date you do it.
-The activity like a triaging, my inbox, writing an email, responding to social media comments, creating a live video, making phone calls be as specific as possible.
+And so what I would recommend for all of you is read the book clockwork and then do the 4D mix and track your time for at least seven days and do it as accurately as possible.
 What time did you start?
 What time did you finish?
 How much total time did it take?
-Like 52 minutes.
 And then you have to assign it a work-type.

 Was it doing, was it deciding, was it delegating or was it designing?
 And then from that you have a very accurate picture of where you spend your time.
-And even in that time where some of those needle movers are and realizing where we have to realign our time or focus to have the results that we want.
+And even in that time where some of those needle movers have to realign our time or focus to have the results that we want.

 And then step three.
 Step three, you only have three options when you start auditing all of your time.
-So now, you know, your needle movers and now, you know, the time sucks.
-And so you have to now make some decisions as a business owner, an entrepreneur, and an employee.
+So now, you know your needle movers time sucks.
+Now you have make some decisions as a business owner, an entrepreneur, and an employee.
 And there are only three things that you can do with the task.
 You can either decide it, you can delegate it, or you can delete it.
-You can decide it, you can delegate it or you can delete it and so for me, or maybe it’s, I think I say, do delegate and delete, right?
 So then when you look at everything that you have, you now see where all of your time is spent and you have to go through and decide what tasks to keep.
-And do which ones to delegate or which ones to delete.
-And so when we think about what you’re going to do or what deciding is, decide, and do, or kind of the same permit, you need to make a plan to get it done.
+And do which ones to delegate or which ones to delete and make a plan to get it done.

 So you’re going to look at your tasks and be like, yeah, that’s not a needle mover.
 That’s not my queen bee role.
 That’s a time suck.
 Do we still need to do this task in the business?
-Yes or no. No, delete it.
-Do we still need to do this task in the business?
-Yes.
-If I can’t do it, who’s going to get it done.
-Delegate it, or do we need to do this task in the business?
 Yes, it’s my queen bee role.
 I’m going to do it.
 And so when you decide to do it, you have to make a plan to get it done and you have to put it in your schedule and you have to do it.
 If it’s just on a piece of paper, if it’s just on a task list, it’s not going to get done.

 It has to be on a list with a deadline and accountability, put it in your calendar.
 Don’t allow yourself to do anything else unless it’s done.
 And then when we think about delegating, we have to be a leader.
 We have to know how to delegate and really what we’re delegating is outcomes.
 We don’t want to delegate tasks like micromanagement.

-We don’t like, this is the exact way you do it because we obviously, and most of the time don’t know the best way to do it.
-We think we do.
-Sometimes I overcomplicate it sometimes I don’t, but the person who’s that’s their expertise or that’s where they focus.
-They’re really good at doing it.
+The person who’s that’s their expertise or that’s where they focus are really good at doing it.
 So for me, I like to put containers on it.
 And by container I’m like, Hey, here’s the outcome?
 Hey, I need these six emails written and I need the subjects lines of the emails to be around this and the content of the email to be about this.
 And like, I want like roughly 500 words, one focus and one call to action, go get it done.
 And then of course I can review it, but I’m not kind of infringing on like what it would look like or kind of getting my hands in, where they don’t belong.

 And so our job when we delegate is to delegate the outcome.
-That’s the container where like, Hey, this is where we are.
-This is where we want to go, but there’s 8,000 different ways to get there.
+That’s the container where like, Hey, this is where we are, this is where we want to go, but there’s 8,000 different ways to get there.
 So let me support you in getting there the best way possible.
 And you want to make sure you’re clear.
-If you’re going back and forth, like, Hey, I need you to do this.
-Like, what do you want me to do?
-And like, I want to do this.
-Then they have questions.
-We haven’t done a good job leading and delegating the outcome because there’s way too much ambiguity if there’s a lack of clarity.
-So we need to make sure that when we delegate, we delegate clearly.
-And powerfully and confidently so that they can take the task and run.
+If you’re going back and forth then they have questions, we haven’t done a good job leading and delegating the outcome because there’s way too much ambiguity if there’s a lack of clarity.
+So we need to make sure that when we delegate clearly and powerfully and confidently, so that they can take the task and run.

 And so for us, some of our favorite things to delegate, like we delegate admin tasks all the time.
 We use a website called fancy hands.
-Like they do our calendar invites, they can do our email management, they can send out invites and it’s really, really easy.
-Another one I use is called get magic.
-Get magic is a little more expensive, but they’ll do anything personal business wise.
-And then where we source all of our VA’s is from a company called Freeeup.
+Like they do our calendar invites, they can do our email management, they can send out invites and it’s really easy.
+Another one I use is called Getmagic, a little more expensive, but they’ll do anything personal business wise.
+And then we source all of our VA’s is from a company called Freeeup.
 And this is the most amazing thing ever because we hired a VA Richard, who is an absolute rock star.
 And he’s absolutely amazing.
-We hired them to start helping Tyler and creating tasks.
-And then sooner or later he was then doing social.
+We hired him to start helping Tyler and creating tasks and then sooner or later he was then doing social.
 And then he was actually editing and publishing our podcasts and making ideas and recommendations.
 And so we put a container and we’re like, Hey, this is our outcome.
-Let’s work here and work here.
-And then he steps in with his expertise and he does tasks for people all the time.
+Let’s work here and then he steps in with his expertise and he does tasks for people all the time.
 So he knows the most efficient way to do something or to delegate something or to document something.
 And so we go through that with him.

-So.
 It’s heart-centered, it’s focused on relationship beating algorithms and I cover everything we can.
-And I’m just going to make this really, really easy go to Georgeiseasy.com.
+And I’m just going to make this really easy go to Georgeiseasy.com.
 You get all the details there.
-You can see the backend, you can see the outline, you can see what the member platform looks like, and I would love to have you.
+You can see the backend, you can see the outline, you can see what the member platform looks like, and I would love to have you there.

-So I’m gonna make this really easy.
-Georgeiseasy.com and yes, I did buy that URL because I wanted it to be funny.
+So I’m gonna make this really easy. www.georgeiseasy.com and yes, I did buy that URL because I wanted it to be funny.
 And now that you’re laughing, I’m going to tell you to go there because when you are happy, or in humor, you’re at a heightened, emotional state and you take actions better.
-So now that you’re laughing, giggling, or if not, and judging me, I still love you go to George’s easy.com and I would love to have you in the course, and I’m still doing by the way, basically free group coaching calls for everybody who’s in for our beta members and founding members.
+So now that you’re laughing, giggling, or if not judging me.
+So go to www.georgeiseasy.com and I would love to have you in the course, and I’m still doing by the way basically free group coaching calls for everybody who’s in for our beta members and founding members.

-So really, really simple.
-Go to www.georgeiseasy.com and go simplify your business because now you have the three steps to a simplified business.
-So remember that relationships will always bet algorithms and I will see you guys in
+So really simple, go to www.georgeiseasy.com and go simplify your business because now you have the three steps to a simplified business.